 Ubisoft | Killscreen | Games for Change | Brookhaven National Laboratory | Blizzard Entertainment | International Game Developer’s Association | Walt Disney World | Riot Games | Creative Entertainment | TreSensa | Mokuni, LLC | Arkadium | Take-Two Interactive | Blast Theory | The Soap Factory | iNk Stories | Mind Gamers | We Play Dots | Blind Horizon Studios | Man and Coffee Games | BumbleBear Games | Grasshopper NYC | Game Pub | Sandbox Strategies | IAC | SMASHWORX | Indiecade: The International Festival of Independent Games | Shinra Technologies | Iron Wall Games | iNK Stories | Funtactix | Creative Good | American Museum of Natural History | Scholastic | This Is Pop | High 5 Games | Amazon | Nickelodeon | BrainPop | E-Line Media, Electric Funstuff | Digital Continue | Darkwind Media | ESPN | Quest to Learn | MoMA PS1 | iD Tech Camp | Brooklyn Game Lab | Eyebeam | IGDA Japan | Strong Museum of Play | Tilting Point | Escape the Room NYC | Facebook | 2K Games | A&E Networks | Amplify | Double Fine | Fullbright | Harmonix | MLB Advanced Media | Muse Games | Naughty Dog | Sony Santa Monica | thatgamecompany | Tencent | Urban Arts Partnership

 Graduates of the Game Center are AI engineers, studio founders, community managers, curators, festival organizers, independent game developers.
 They have received publishing deals with Microsoft, funding from Indie Fund, and features in the iOS store.
 A degree from the NYU Game Center doesn’t just teach you to create games, it teaches you to create the future of games.

-This image gallery is a small sample the many published games our students have worked on.
+This image gallery is a very small sample the many published games our students have worked on.